DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

     }

-The burst of packets received is enqueued in temporary buffers (per node), and enqueued in the shared ring between the distributor and the node.
+The burst of packets received is enqueued in temporary buffers (per node), and enqueued in the shared ring between the server and the node.
 After this, a new burst of packets is received and this process is repeated infinitely.